 Hundreds of chemicals used everyday in cosmetics, agricultural sprays, and to lengthen food shelf life are thought to have endocrine disrupting properties.
+They are known as EDCs.

 Endocrine disrupters, also known as EDCs are chemicals that can interfere with the normal functioning of the endocrine system.
 Once inside the body, endocrine disrupting chemicals can interfere with the production and regulation of hormones within the endocrine system, changing the body’s normal levels of hormones and how it responds to them.